nidium/Nidium/README_WINDOWS.md

 ```
 ## Set up the paths

-Mozilla has a nice script to prepared the environment.
+Mozilla has a nice script to prepare the environment with all the mvsc bells and wistles.

 ```
 c:\mozilla-build\start-shell-msvc2015-x64.bat